 The following presentation is a case study about a client with a complicated case of Posttraumatic Stress Disorder where the nature of her situation is discussed along with her background information, the DSM-5 assessment, treatment plan, empirically based treatment recommendations and aftercare plan.

-Mrs. Maria Perez is a 32 year old Hispanic female, married who came to counseling referred by her Obstetrician presenting issues of extreme irritability, nightmares, fear, aversion and avoidance to see or have contact with babies.
+Mrs. Maria Perez is a 32 year old Hispanic female, married who came to counseling referred by her obstetrician presenting issues of extreme irritability, nightmares, fear, aversion and avoidance to see or have contact with babies.
 Mrs. Perez reports her symptoms began after she had a car accident and consequently having a stillbirth the same night of the accident.
-The clinician proceeded to use a semistructure interview format to conduct an initial comprehensive assessment to determine the cause for the presenting problem, establish a diagnosis, and develop the appropriate treatment plan (see Appendix A for complete description of intake report).
+The clinician proceeded to use a semi-structured interview format to conduct an initial comprehensive assessment to determine the cause for the presenting problem, establish a diagnosis, and develop the appropriate treatment plan (see Appendix A for complete description of intake report).

 The therapist utilized the Bio-Psycho-Social-Spiritual assessment model to gather the corresponding data to ensure an accurate diagnosis and case conceptualization.
 The client cooperated in the interview process by providing sufficient and adequate amount of information in all areas of the assessment (see Appendix B for bio-psycho-social-spiritual evaluation).
-Considering that Mrs. Perez was referred by her Obstetrician, a thorough biological assessment was conducted due to the nature of the activating event triggering her symptoms and possible risk contributing factors.
+Considering that Mrs. Perez was referred by her obstetrician, a thorough biological assessment was conducted due to the nature of the activating event triggering her symptoms and possible risk contributing factors.

 During the examination process and assessment of the psychological aspects, the clinician completed a mental status exam to determine the client’s current state of mind (See Figure B2 in Appendix B for Mrs. Perez mental status exam).
 Mrs. Perez level of functioning was assessed along with her symptoms with all of the DSM assessment surveys provided by the American Psychiatric Association: cross-cutting symptom measures level 1 and 2, disorders specific, disability, and personality measures.
 Mrs. Perez social, home, and cultural background were assessed during the social assessment using the DSM assessment surveys as well.